-Root Canal Treatment, also known as endodontic treatment, is a practice used to save a tooth when the nerve or the dental pulp (a collection of nerves, blood vessels and other tissue inside a tooth) becomes diseased or injured.
+Root Canal Treatment in Bensalem, PA, may also be called endodontic treatment.
+It is a practice used to save a tooth when the nerve or the dental pulp (a collection of nerves, blood vessels and other tissue inside a tooth) becomes diseased or injured.

 Signs and symptoms that could be caused by a root canal concern include…

 - Constant, severe pain in your mouth

 - Sharp pain when biting down on food

 - Extreme sensitivity to heat or cold that lingers after eating